5 Different Types of Squats [FOR JAW DROPPING LEGS]

 FOR ULTIMATE MUSCLE CONFUSION [GLUTE AND THIGH PERFECTION]

-THE BASIC SQUAT
+THE BASIC TYPES OF SQUATS

 Now that you understand the dynamics of this lower body workout, you can test out the variations.
-First, we will start out with the basic squat.
+First, we will start with the basic squat.
 To perform the exercise, make sure your feet are planted firmly on the ground, shoulder-width apart.

 Push the hips back and lower the body as if you were going to sit down.
 While lowering the body, make sure that the shoulders and head are erect and that the back is slightly arched back or straight.
 Focus on keeping your knees pointed forward, pushing slightly outward.
 Raise yourself to an upright position.
-Then perform the exercise again - ideally, work up to 20 repetitions.
+Then perform the exercise again – ideally, work up to 20 repetitions.
 Here are three variations of the these types of squats.

 This squat is a dynamic plyometric move and is recommended for athletes in training or for anyone who does not suffer from knee or back injuries.
-Simply squat down and jump as high as you possibly can, landing back in the squat before repeating.
+Squat down and jump as high as you possibly can, landing back in the squat before repeating.
 Work up to 20 reps without breaking jumps.

 Barbell Back Squat